 I lifted my tea cup, “M. Rákóczi is far too evasive.
 Which isn’t really all that unusual for an occultist.
 I mean, what with their secret societies and mysterious rituals.
 Hermetic Orders.
 Spiritual Alliances.
 Handshakes and pledges—

 She placed her forearm on the table and leant forward, “But as a journalist surely you must find it all rather suspicious.
 The Pimander Club having interests in some obscure bookshop in Bucharest.
-After all are there not any number of furtive bookhounds sniffing about London eager to dig up or fetch one some esoteric eccentricity.
+After all It is not as if there aren’t any number of furtive and unscrupulous bookhounds sniffing about London all too eager to fetch an esoteric eccentricity.
 And the Club’s library is already considered to be quite respectable.
-After all they do publish the Journal for the Occult.”
+They do after all publish the Journal for the Occult.”

 “The Pimander Club?”
 I looked over the rim of my tea cup into those marvelous eyes, within which you could find your way very, very easily lost – and of which she was quite aware.
 Eye to eye: we had the same proclivities.